leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 We had thought of 3 other places to place it:

 - above the sockets, but we were worried that the fresco would fall easily and that the weight of the fresco might damage the sockets,
+- above the sockets on a plank, this requires drilling holes in the wall or fixing with glue against the wall, which will damage it.
 - against the windows, but we wanted to avoid obstructing the luminosity to keep natural light in the room.
 - in the very middle of the room, but this would make the library unusable.